Arphros/ArphrosFramework/CONTRIBUTING.md

 ## Licensing Agreement

-By contributing to Arphros, you agree that:
+By contributing to Arphros Framework, you agree that:
 - Your contributions fall under the same **Business Source License 1.1**
 - If and when the project becomes open-source, your contributions will be relicensed — by default under the **MIT License**, or possibly under the **Apache 2.0** or **GPLv3** license at the developer's discretion.